Hell For Sure Challenge

-The Hell For Sure Challenge may be the most exhilarating and playful backpacking experience you ever encounter.
+Our Hell For Sure Challenge may be the most exhilarating backpacking experience you ever encounter.
 Discover an off-the-beaten-path region of the Sierra brimming with jagged granite cliffs, dark pitted canyons and burnt-red mountains.
 Enjoy more than a dozen high Sierra lakes, including Hell For Sure Lake, with time to swim, fish and enjoy.
-Our five day, 40-mile guided looped route includes roughly 6-8 miles of off-trail travel with two hand and foot scrambles to ~12,000’ peaks along the Le Conte Divide.
+Our five day, 40-mile guided looped route includes roughly 6-8 miles of off-trail travel with two hand and foot scrambles to ~12,000’ peaks along the Le Conte Divide (Red Mountain and The Knob).
 You won’t find this route in any guide book.
-It’s an experience we created out of love for the region, and for people in search of new adventure.
-Open to fit and motivated individuals of all experience levels.
+It’s an experience we created out of love for the region and for people in search of new adventure.

 - Guided 5-night backpacking trek through John Muir Wilderness to Le Conte Divide